-In addition to his work with the National Philharmonic, Gajewski is much in demand as a guest conductor, having conducted, in recent years, orchestras that include the Royal Liverpool Philharmonic and the Karlovy Vary Symphony.
-He has appeared frequently with major orchestras in his native Poland and in the United States.
-Last season his engagements included the Wroclaw Philharmonic and the Buffalo Philharmonic, where the Buffalo News reported: "His courtly, conservative movements matched the music's mood.
+In addition to his work with the National Philharmonic, Gajewski is much in demand as a guest conductor, having recently conducted orchestras that include the Royal Liverpool Philharmonic, the Buffalo Philharmonic, the Warsaw Philharmonic and most other major orchestras in his native Poland.
+About his debut in Buffalo, the Buffalo News reported: "His courtly, conservative movements matched the music's mood.
 A flick of his finger, and a fanfare sounded.
 He held up his palm, and the musicians quieted.
 It was like watching a race car in the hands of a good driver."
 Gajewski's credits also include opera engagements.

-In 2007 Maestro Gajewski served as the only American on the jury of Poland's 8th Grzegorz Fitelberg International Competition for Conductors.
-In 2012 he will return to sit on the jury of the 9th Fitelberg Competition.
+In 2007 Maestro Gajewski was the only American on the jury of Poland's 8th Grzegorz Fitelberg International Competition for Conductors.
+He returned for the 9th Fitelberg Competition in 2012.

 A true renaissance man, when away from music Gajewski continues to play competitive soccer; holds a law degree and a license to practice law in two states; and from 2007-2011 served on his hometown (Rockville, Maryland) City Council.